Contact our hydration specialists in Newport Beach to learn more about IV therapy and boost shots

 It's important to maintain hydration during a marathon or stay hydrated on a bike ride to avoid dehydration.
 Severe dehydration can be life-threatening and should be treated immediately by a medical professional.

 Doctors can measure your electrolyte levels with a blood test to diagnose your imbalance.
-Then IV electrolyte replacement therapy can replenish low electrolytes or flush out excess electrolytes.
+Then our Fitness Recovery IV treatment can replenish low electrolytes or flush out excess electrolytes.
 Once your hydration and electrolyte balance have been restored, your doctor will treat the underlying cause to help prevent future imbalances.